ostark/craft-plugin-commands/README.md

-# Plugin Commands Module for Craft 3
+# Plugin Commands for Craft 3

+This is intentionally not a plugin, it's a Yii Module :-)

 ## Install